Commonwealth Agrees time Has Come For Talks On Legacy Of Slavery - UrduPoint

 Commonwealth Agrees 'time Has Come' For Talks On Legacy Of Slavery

-Apia, (APP - UrduPoint / Pakistan Point News - 26th Oct, 2024) The 56-member Commonwealth agreed the "time has come" for discussions about the legacy of the "abhorrent" transatlantic slave trade Saturday, in a landmark joint statement that raised the prospect of future reparations.
+Apia, (APP - UrduPoint / Pakistan Point News - 26th Oct, 2024) The Commonwealth's 56 members agreed the "time has come" for talks about the legacy of the "abhorrent" transatlantic slave trade Saturday, in a landmark summit declaration that raised the prospect of future reparations.

-Gathering for a summit in Samoa, leaders held lengthy and occasionally tense talks over one of the most sensitive aspects of their shared and troubled past.
+Gathering in Samoa, leaders from Britain and dozens of former colonies held lengthy and occasionally tense talks over one of the most sensitive aspects of their shared and troubled past.

+In a joint statement, Commonwealth leaders noted calls for "reparatory justice" for the "abhorrent" transatlantic slave trade and the "enduring effects" of dispossessing Indigenous people, indentureship and colonialism.

+"The time has come for a meaningful, truthful and respectful conversation towards forging a common future based on equity," a joint "Samoa Communique" said.

+African, Caribbean and Pacific nations want Britain -- and other colonial powers -- to atone for slavery and other ills of colonisation, and to start talks about compensation.

-The bloc brings together Britain and most of its former colonies, many of which are still scarred by the brutal trade that saw an estimated 10-15 million slaves ripped from Africa over four centuries.
+Many remain poorer than their one-time colonial masters and are still scarred by the brutal trade that saw an estimated 10-15 million enslaved people ripped from Africa over four centuries.

-African, Caribbean and Pacific nations have pressed for Britain -- and other European powers -- to pay financial compensation for slavery, or to make political amends.

-In a closing statement, Commonwealth leaders noted calls for "reparatory justice" for the "abhorrent" transatlantic trade and agreed that "the time has come for a meaningful, truthful and respectful conversation".

-During the summit, London tried to avoid making explicit commitments, while trying to prove the Commonwealth was still relevant and could work together.
+During the summit, London tried to avoid making explicit commitments while trying to retain some semblance of Commonwealth unity.

+"I should be really clear here, in the two days we've been here, none of the discussions have been about money", British Prime Minister Keir Starmer said after the meeting.

+"Our position is very, very clear in relation to that", he said, insisting talks had been "very positive".

 The meeting's conclusion was delayed for hours as leaders and officials tried to hammer out a compromise.

-That compromise text may stop short of what some former colonies wanted.
+The final text may be more vague and legalistic than some former colonies wanted.

-"The time has come to have a real dialogue about how we address these historical wrongs," Prime Minister Philip Davis of the Bahamas told AFP at the summit.
+During the summit, Bahamas Prime Minister Philip Davis told AFP it was time for "a real dialogue about how we address these historical wrongs".

 "The horrors of slavery left a deep, generational wound in our communities, and the fight for justice and reparatory justice is far from over."